krzemienski/awesome-from-stars/README.md

 * [sysdrum/notion-app](https://github.com/sysdrum/notion-app): Notion.so desktop application for Linux
 * [konstantinmuenster/notion-clone](https://github.com/konstantinmuenster/notion-clone): Edit Notes like in Notion.so.
 Full-Stack App using React/Express.
 * [notion-enhancer/notion-enhancer](https://github.com/notion-enhancer/notion-enhancer): an enhancer/customiser for the all-in-one productivity workspace notion.so
+* [ravgeetdhillon/notion-feeder](https://github.com/ravgeetdhillon/notion-feeder): 🕸 A Node app for creating a Feed Reader in Notion.
 * [yassenshopov/notion-gcal-sync](https://github.com/yassenshopov/notion-gcal-sync): A Python script to automate the syncing of tasks between Google Calendar and the all-in-one productivity workspace, Notion.
 It utilizes API and is customizable for your own needs.
 Free to use.
 * [valerie-makes/notion-linux](https://github.com/valerie-makes/notion-linux): Native Notion packages for Linux
 * [jamalex/notion-py](https://github.com/jamalex/notion-py): Unofficial Python API client for Notion.so
+* [notion-enhancer/notion-repackaged](https://github.com/notion-enhancer/notion-repackaged): notion executables with the notion-enhancer embedded & a vanilla port of the official app to linux
 * [makenotion/notion-sdk-js](https://github.com/makenotion/notion-sdk-js): Official Notion JavaScript Client
 * [ramnes/notion-sdk-py](https://github.com/ramnes/notion-sdk-py): The official Notion API client library, but rewritten in Python! (sync + async)
 * [kevinjalbert/notion-toolbox](https://github.com/kevinjalbert/notion-toolbox): This is a collection of Notion tools that work in tandem together.
 * [echo724/notion2md](https://github.com/echo724/notion2md): Notion Markdown Exporter with Python Cli
+* [ShoroukAziz/notion_widgets](https://github.com/ShoroukAziz/notion_widgets): A set of HTML widgets that could be embedded into  Notion.so  https://www.notion.so/ pages.
+For more see https://blog.shorouk.dev/notion-widgets-gallery/
 * [kjk/notionapi](https://github.com/kjk/notionapi): Unofficial Go API for Notion.so
 * [dragonman225/notionapi-agent](https://github.com/dragonman225/notionapi-agent): Unofficial Node.js API client for Notion.so
 * [leandromoreira/nott](https://github.com/leandromoreira/nott): The New OTT Platform - an excuse to discuss and design a simple edge computing platform